napanianXennial/napanianXennial.github.io/apps/opportunities-notifications/app3.md

 ---
 layout: minimal-app-green
-title: "Email Notifications"
+title: "Opportunity Notifications"
-blurb: "We'll quickly build out opportunities for you, but with a new look."
+blurb: "We will notify you when new applicants arise."

 authenticated: true